UK Electrolyser Technology Sector Receives Funding Boost from Net Zero Technology Centre

 Latent Drive's SeaStack technology stands out as a direct seawater-to-hydrogen electrolyser that utilizes a unique cell design to harness the properties of seawater.
 This approach eliminates the need for desalination and purification of feed water, allowing SeaStack to facilitate hydrogen production offshore, closely linked to energy supplies from offshore wind farms.

 Darren Gee, ETF Programme Manager at NZTC, remarked, “These technologies are scalable and have the potential to significantly push the boundaries of hydrogen production.
-By supporting technologies at an early stage of their development, we have an opportunity to drive this technology forward and make a direct impact on the future of green hydrogen production in .”
+By supporting technologies at an early stage of their development, we have an opportunity to drive this technology forward and make a direct impact on the future of production in .”

 Add a comment